Cy Young's perfect game: Aftermath

 After the final out was recorded, fans in attendance ran onto the field to congratulate Young and celebrate his accomplishment.
 A writer from The Boston Post stated, "as [the ball] dropped into Stahl's glove, a roar as if a hundred cannon had belched forth rocked the stands and bleachers; staid professional and business men fell over each other to congratulate Young and the Boston players."
 It was not until a fan handed Young a five-dollar bill (worth $182.01 in 2025 dollars) that he realized how incredible his performance was.
 Since the concept of a perfect game did not exist in 1904, sports writers gave differing perspectives on the game.
 The headline for The Boston Daily Globe read, "Athletics Lose in Unique Game".
 The New York Times offered similar commentary, and stated, "Not one of the Philadelphians made a run, a hit, or reached first base in to-day's game by reason of Young's superb pitching."

 From April 25 to May 17, Young had a streak of 45 consecutive scoreless innings, which included his perfect game.
-This set an MLB recorded for the longest scoreless inning streak, although the record has since been broken multiple times.
-During his scoreless inning streak, Young also pitched 24 consecutive innings without allowing a hit, which remains the MLB record.
+This set an MLB record for the longest scoreless inning streak (which has since been broken multiple times).
+During his streak of scoreless innings, Young also pitched 24 consecutive innings without allowing a hit, which remains the MLB record.
 Young played for eight more seasons, although Mayer regards 1904 as the pinnacle of Young's career, as his control began to worsen with age.
-Young's career statistics included 511 wins, 749 complete games, 7,356 innings pitched, 2,803 strikeouts, a lifetime ERA of 2.63, and three no-hitters including the perfect game.
+Young's career statistics included 511 wins, 749 complete games, 7,356 innings pitched, 2,803 strikeouts, a lifetime ERA of 2.63, and three no-hitters including this perfect game.
 He holds MLB records for the most career wins, games started, innings pitched, and complete games.
 He was inducted into the National Baseball Hall of Fame in 1937, and is often regarded as one of the best, if not the best pitcher in MLB history.
 A year after his death in 1955, MLB introduced the Cy Young Award, which is awarded annually to the best pitcher in the American League (AL) and the National League (NL).